-- of County Commission Resolution) and the Board of County Commission Resolution (both of which identify what constitutes a "non-substantive amendment" which does not require further Board of County Commission approval) it is clear that the decrease in number of three-bedroom units did not require any further approval from the Board of County Commission.
-The Resolution and County Manager Memorandum are the controlling documents in reaching this determination, and leave no doubt as to the lack of necessity of any further Board of County Commission approval. - 15.
+- 16. In light of the County Manager's Memorandum (which was adopted by the Board of County Commission Resolution) and the Board of County Commission Resolution (both of which identify what constitutes a "non-substantive amendment" which does not require further Board of County Commission approval) it is clear that the changes in number of units and unit mix did not require any further approval from the Board of County Commission.
+The Resolution and County Manager Memorandum are the controlling documents in reaching this determination, and leave no doubt as to the lack of necessity of any further Board of County Commission approval. - 17.
 Page 65 of the Universal Application Instructions provides in relevant part that "Local Government contributions may be verified by Corporation Staff during the scoring and appeals process".
-Petitioner reserves the right to provide additional evidence at its informal hearing verifying and confirming that the Local Government contribution described herein (the \$1,000,000 County loan) is firm and does not require further approval of the Board of County Commissioners.
+Petitioner reserves the right to provide additional evidence at its informal hearing verifying and confirming that the Local Government contribution described herein (the \$1,000,000 County loan) is firm and does not require further approval est the Board of County Commissioners.